shiftyrose/shifty/README.md

 `Idea by Discussions`<br>

 #### Role Description
-The Creeper's only job is to cause as much devasation as possible.<br>
-Use either your Pet or Shapeshift button to kill yourself and any player within a radius.<br>
+The Creeper's only job is to cause as much devasation as possible.
+Use either your Pet or Shapeshift button to kill yourself and any player within a radius.
 You might find yourself lucky and be protected from your bombs with a shield (ex. medic shield) and live to see another day.
 If the option is off however, not even the medic shield will protect you.<br>

 ### Game Options
 |        Name        |                               Description                               |     Type     |    Default    |